 The mineral potential of a region describes the probability for the existence of undiscovered metallic mineral deposits.
-This mineral potential is based on the current state of scientific knowledge, and its accuracy is dependent upon the availability and quality of geoscientific data (also supplemented by the mineral exploration history records).
-Regional mineral resource assessments utilize the following geoscience and mineral exploration data: (1) bedrock geology maps at 1:250000 and 1:50000 scale; (2) regional airborne geophysical surveys; (3) regional stream sediment, lake sediment, and till surveys (RGS); and (4) exploration history (Deklerk, 2002).
+This mineral potential is based on the current state of geoscientific knowledge, and its accuracy is dependent upon the availability and quality of geoscientific data (also supplemented by the mineral exploration history records).
+Regional mineral resource assessments utilize the following geoscientific and mineral exploration data: (1) bedrock geology maps at 1:250 000 and 1:50 000 scale (digital compilation by Gordey and Makepeace, 1999); (2) regional airborne geophysical surveys (Lowe et al., 1999); (3) regional stream sediment, lake sediment (RGS), and till surveys (Héon, 2003); and (4) exploration history (Deklerk, 2002).
 These regional assessments were based on existing, publicly available data.
-Mineral potential of a region is a "snapshot in time" and should be re-evaluated when there is a significant advance in the knowledge of the geology and the mineral deposit types in the region, or when new base data (e.g., RGS data) becomes available.
+Mineral potential of a region is a 'snapshot in time' and should be re-evaluated when there is a significant advance in the knowledge of the geology and the mineral deposit types in the region, or when new base data (e.g., RGS data) becomes available.